Yungkc0/TCP_IM/docs/Protocol.md

       1  <---------------------------LO_OK+E(ID)
 			      or there's some wrong with server
       2  <--------------------------------LO_ERR

 	2.2 Quit

-		When recieve an IM_QUIT packet, server will forward it to chatroom and delete the source client's status, then all other clients will delete the client's status.
+		When recieve an IM_QUIT packet, server delete the source client's from client list.

 3. SEND MESSAGE